 At FSU since 2010

-Dr. Kimberly (Kim) Tran is an assistant professor and licensed psychologist.
-She received a B.A. in Business Administration from California Polytechnic State University (Cal Poly, San Luis Obispo), a M.A. in Counseling from Santa Clara University, and a Ph.D. in Counseling Psychology from The University of Texas.
+Dr. Kimberly (Kim) Tran is an associate professor and licensed psychologist.
+She received a B.S. in Business Administration from California Polytechnic State University, a M.A. in Counseling from Santa Clara University, and a Ph.D. in Counseling Psychology from The University of Texas.
+Prior to becoming a psychologist, she worked in business as a global marketing and public relations specialist for the Hewlett Packard company.
 Her research interests can be categorized into three major areas: 1) multicultural psychology, 2) intersections of identities and 3) social justice and advocacy.
-Dr. Tran's clinical practice areas include trauma, PTSD, crisis, service member/veteran/family (SMVF) psychology, multicultural counseling competencies, group therapy, substance abuse counseling and couples/relationship counseling.
+Dr. Tran's clinical practice areas include trauma, PTSD, crisis, service member/veteran/family (SMVF) psychology, multicultural and affirmative counseling competencies, group therapy, substance abuse counseling and marital/relationship counseling.
 Additionally, Dr. Tran has been awarded both the Department of Psychology and College of Arts and Sciences Outstanding Teacher of the Year awards.